mrrobboss/chatty/README.md

 ## How to enable Glasscord support

-Once it's done I'll ad this section
+Once it's done I'll add this section.